Did you know that exporters tend to perform better than non-exporters?

 Getting your product or service to your buyers

 Freight and logistic processes and legislation differ from country to country.
-Judy advises businesses to consider:
+Key things to consider include:

 You can find out what product and services you can export, permits you’ll need and any exemptions you may need to apply for by reviewing Australian export restrictions.